-- 1. The location shape, size and character of the open space/common land shall be suitable for its context and intended use. - Open space/common land shall be configured to be contiguous with existing and/or potential open space or common land and conform with and extend existing areas sharing similar characteristics or natural features and resources on adjacent parcels. - 3.
-Areas preserved for agricultural and forestry use should be of a size that retains their eligibility for available tax abatement programs. - 4.
+- A conventional subdivision (shown on the left above) divides the land in relatively equal lots over an entire parcel.
+A planned unit development (shown on the right above) should be designed so that development is clustered and contiguous tracts of open space or productive land are preserved. - Areas preserved for agricultural and forestry use should be of a size that retains their eligibility for available tax abatement programs. - 4.
 Sewage disposal areas and utility and road rights-of-way or easements, access, and parking areas shall not be counted as open space or common land areas, except where the applicant can prove, to the satisfaction of the Development Review Board that they will in no way disrupt or detract from the values for which the open space is to be protected.